CDAE 195 Propoganda, Media Ownership, & Citizen Responsibility CRN 14637 3 Credits

 4. Analyze a media company and present the results to the class.

-5. Keep a personal media log during the course (What where when how long).
+5. Keep a personal media log/journal during the course (What, where, when, how long, why) of current events.

 6. Understand issues of privacy with new media.